2023 Solar Incentives Guide for Methuen Town, MA - Tax Credits & Rebates

 - Tax Credits: Tax credits are dollar-for-dollar reductions (not deductions) in how much income tax you owe the government.

 - Tax Exemptions: These could come in the form of property tax exemptions, which allow you to exclude the value of your solar system when paying taxes on your home.
 You could also look for exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
-The Clean Energy Credit lasts until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit; the amount will then decrease slightly on a yearly basis until the end of the current program.
-The expansion to the program also makes credits for energy storage systems even easier to claim, beginning in 2023.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
+The new Clean Energy Credit is valid until 2035.
+Homeowners can now receive a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
+The total credit will then decrease annually until the date of expiration.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

-Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit might apply to you, get in touch with your local Methuen Town solar installation company.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Methuen Town solar panel installers.